UK-Africa trade: What will Brexit change? | DW | 18.01.2021

 The British government promised it would improve on the EU-Africa trade model and better protect the interests of African nations.

-But the post-Brexit trade deals between the UK and African nations aren't much different to the old EU ones.
+But the post-Brexit trade deals between the UK and African nations aren't much different than the old EU ones.

 At the same time, Britain — despite its post-Brexit vision for a "Global Britain" and its long history in Africa as a former colonial power — is further falling behind as a trading partner and investor on the continent.